M-Variance Asymptotics and Uniqueness of Descriptors: M-Variance Asymptotics on a Manifold

 \begin{Rm} Theorem \ref{theo:quantileLLN} can be understood in terms of a hypothesis testing framework.
 Assume the null hypothesis that there are a number $m>1$ of global minimizers $\mu^i$.
-Then the sum $\sum_{i=1}^m \limits \mathbb{P} \left(\Vn \in A_{n,i}^\alpha \right)$ in equation \eqref{eq:quant1}, denoting the total probability that any $\Vn^i$ is smaller by at least the $\frac{\alpha}{2}$ quantile than all other $\Vn^j$, can be understood as an error of first kind.
+Then the sum $\sum_{i=1}^m \limits \mathbb{P} \left(\Vn \in A_{n,i}^\alpha \right)$ in equation \eqref{eq:quant1}, denoting the total probability that any $\Vn^i$ is smaller by at least the absolute value of the asymptotic $\frac{\alpha}{2}$ quantile than all other $\Vn^j$, can be understood as type I error probability.